Whisky: Welsh

 Although distillation of whisky in Wales began in Middle Ages there were no commercially operated distilleries during the 20th century.
 The rise of the temperance movement saw the decline of the commercial production of liquor during the 19th century and in 1894 Welsh whisky production ceased.
 The revival of Welsh whisky began in the 1990s.
 Initially a "Prince of Wales" malt whisky was sold as Welsh whisky but was simply blended scotch bottled in Wales.
 A lawsuit by Scotch distillers ended this enterprise.
 In 2000, Penderyn Distillery started production of Penderyn single malt whisky.
 The first bottles went on sale on 1 March 2004, Saint David's Day, and it is now sold worldwide.
 Penderyn Distillery is located in the Brecon Beacons National Park and is considered to be the smallest distillery in the world.

+Dutch

+The Dutch have a historical distilling industry with Jenever for centuries, yet whisky is only a recent development since 2005.
+In 2005 Fryske Hynder Single Malt was introduced by the Us Heit Distillery, and Millstone was introduced by Zuidam Distillers.
+There are now over 70 Dutch whisky brands that make their mark on the (international) whisky market.

 Other

 ManX Spirit from the Isle of Man is distilled elsewhere and re-distilled in the country of its nominal "origin".
 The ManX distillery takes a previously matured Scotch malt whisky and re-distills it.

 Whisky DYC is a Spanish whisky made by Destilerías y Crianza del Whisky S.A since 1958.

-Frysk Hynder is Frisian single malt, distilled and bottled in the Us Heit Distillery.
-It is the first single malt produced in Friesland, Netherlands.

 Puni is an Italian distillery in Glurns that makes single malt whisky, including Alba, which is matured in Marsala casks.

 Ankara was a whiskey produced in Turkey from 1964 to 2011.